 Skip to main content

-The Rigbox app catalog provides curated, pre-packaged applications that you can install into any workspace with a single API call.
+The Rigbox app catalog provides curated, pre-packaged applications that you can install into any workspace with a single CLI command.
 Each catalog app is configured with the correct port, subdomain, and systemd service — no manual setup required.

 How It Works